What is the Lacrimal Bone

 |Articulates with||4 bones: frontal bone, ethmoid bone, inferior nasal concha, and maxilla|

-The main function of this bone is to provide structural support to the eye socket and lacrimal apparatus or system.
-This system consists of the tear gland that produces tears, and the nasolacrimal duct, which drains tears from the eye to the nose.
+The main function of this bone is to provide structural support to the eye socket and lacrimal apparatus, a system consisting of the tear gland that produces tears, and the nasolacrimal duct, which drains tears from the eye to the nose.

 These rectangular bones consist of two surfaces and four borders.

-Among the two surfaces, the one facing the eye is called the lateral or orbital surface, and the one facing the nose is called the medial or nasal surface.
+Among the two surfaces, the one facing the eye is called the orbital or lateral surface, and the one facing the nose is called the medial or nasal surface.

 1. Orbital surface